zetifinance/main-website-2023-fork/content/pages/careers.md

   - type: vacancies
     intro:
       heading: Current Vacancies
+      rich_editor: >-
+        \

-      rich_editor: We’re always on the lookout for talent so if you don’t see anything feel free to send us your CV to careers@zeti.group
+        Unfortunately, we have no vacancies at present, but we’re always on the lookout for talent; so if you're interested in joining our team then please send your resume to careers@zeti.group.
 seo:
   ogimage: /img/henlo-cover.png
 ---